 ESD is a member of the International Forum on Diplomatic Training (IFDT), a select body of deans and directors of institutions around the world devoted to discussing issues of modern diplomatic practice and trends in international education.

-Whether through our 9-month interdisciplinary post-graduate programme on International Relations and European Integration, or through tailor-made training courses for diplomats from countries near and far, ESD helps our trainees to navigate the complexities of today’s world and to understand the ’big picture’.
+Whether through our 8-month interdisciplinary post-graduate program on International Relations and Diplomacy, or through tailor-made training courses for diplomats from countries near and far, ESD helps our trainees to navigate the complexities of today’s world and to understand the ’big picture’.